-The weak link of the product are the pliers.
+The weak link of the product is the pliers.
 It appears that they break easily, whether you’re just trying to cut a zip tie or repairing your car.
-Try not to apply too much force on them, especially if you’re cut something – use one of the knives instead.
+Try not to apply too much force on them, especially if you’re cutting something – use one of the knives instead.
 Even if you are using them for fishing!

 If you want to get a fixed blade knife, the Condor Swamp Romper is a great option.
-For a backpacking knife has a really sturdy carbon steel blade, which is about 3mm thick.
-It’s pretty sharp out of the box, but it is not rust proof – you’ll want to take really good care of the blade, to avoid any corrosion.
-That’s a general downside of carbon steel blades.
+For backpacking, this knife has a really sturdy carbon steel blade, which is about 3mm thick.
+It’s has a sharp edge out of the box, but it is not rust-proof – you’ll want to take really good care of the blade, to avoid any corrosion.
+That’s the general downside of carbon steel blades.

 The handle is made from walnut, and it is ergonomically shaped.
 It is long enough that it’s comfortable even for people with large hands.

 This backpacking knife comes with a decent leather sheath that has a loop you attach to your belt.
 In fact, it’s so nice that it’s probably half the price of the knife – meaning that the actual price point of the knife alone would be about $20-25.
-Also, the sheath features as loop designed to hold a ferro rod – very convenient if you use those.
+Also, the sheath features a loop designed to hold a Ferro rod – very convenient if you use those.

 If you get a brand-new knife, you’ll probably find that the sheath is a bit too tight.
 That’s completely normal – it will loosen up over time, once you “break it in” a little.
 Just like your new leather shoes would.

-The handle is made from fiber reinforced nylon, with stainless steel liners inside.
-It is textured with spine jimming for good grip, and it’s very sturdy.
+The Spyderco Delica 4 handle is made from fiber-reinforced nylon, with stainless steel liners inside.
+It is textured with spine jimping for good grip, and it’s very sturdy.
 The shape is not completely ergonomic but still comfortable.

-There’s a clip on the handle that allows you to attach this to your pocket or belt, and it is not fixed.
+There’s a clip on the handle of the Spyderco Delica 4 that allows you to attach this to your pocket or belt, and it is not fixed.
 It’s held in place with three screws (t6 torx), and there are four places on the handle where you can attach it to.

-It is a really sharp knife, but it has a pretty thin blade.
+It has a really sharp edge, but it has a pretty thin blade.
 Because of that, you will need to sharpen it sooner rather than later.
 Especially because the simple act of unsheathing the knife dulls the blade a little – so don’t take it out just to brag to your friends.
-In addition to that, because the blade is pretty thin and the H1 steel is somewhat softer than other types of steel.
+In addition to that, the blade is pretty thin and the H1 steel is somewhat softer than other types of steel.

 The Spyderco knife comes with a polymer neck sheath and a breakaway ball chain.
 There is a release button on the sheath, and it takes some getting used to.
 Maybe practice at home first, in case you actually need to defend yourself with this knife.
 The chain feels pretty comfortable, and it doesn’t bounce on your chest even when you are running.